 Seek God to be your ultimate anchor.
 Look to routines as a way to manage the troubles that Jesus told us we would experience in this world (John 16:33).

-If you need help rooting yourself more deeply in God, we’d love to take the first step with you.
-You can download our Spiritual Habits Builders below.
-It will walk a process to find, adopt, and maintain a new way to connect with God.
+We want to help you root yourself more deeply into God.
+So we’ve created the Spiritual Habits Builder.
+It will walk you through steps to find, adopt, and maintain a new routine to connect with God.

 If this post helped you see God and routines in a better way, would you please use the share buttons to help other women find this truth and encouragement?